charmingruby/kickstart/docs/setup.md

 ## 2 - App Name

-    Change names on Docker and Go module
+    Change names on Docker and Go module and Swagger definitions

 ## 3 - Environment